 When you choose to trust a storage facility with your business or household goods, you’ll want to ensure that the staff is up to snuff.
 To do this, look for a company that has someone on the premises that can help you when you need it.
 A professional storage facility manager will listen to your concerns and ask about your needs to guide you through the rental process and make sure you choose a storage unit size that is right for you.

-It’s an added bonus when the storage facility has a manager or caretaker that lives on-site.
+It’s an added bonus when the storage facility has a manager or caretaker that lives or offices on-site.
 This shows the company is dedicated to customer service and security.

 Cleanliness and Maintenance

 If you have a facility that’s a strong contender for your business, be sure to take a look around before renting a unit.
 If you see a poorly maintained parking lot with garbage, a dirty office, or unkempt public restroom, you can bet little regard is given to the integrity of the entire facility, including your storage unit.

 Your storage partner should have high maintenance and cleanliness standards.
 You will feel more confident that they care about their business and their customers if they continually make efforts to keep the property in tip-top shape.
 Take the time to tour the facility, the grounds, and peek into a storage unit before signing a lease.

 Lighting and Security

 Security is a common concern when it comes to storing just about anything, whether it’s in your garage or a storage unit.
 Extra precautions such as a well lit property, interior lights, security cameras, gates with access codes, and on-site staff are important features that make a storage facility stand out from the others.
 Plan a visit after sunset, even if just to drive by, to see how well the facility is lit at night.